lennartkerkvliet/statutes/rules-of-procedure.md

 # Elections {#ga-elections}
 For the Bureau elections and appointments to the Advisory Council, those candidacies are valid that were received in writing by the IFLRY office four weeks before the start of the General Assembly.

+In elections where multiple rounds of voting are required, successive rounds shall be held immediately.

+The incoming Bureau members shall be installed in their roles at the close of the GA.

 ## President, Secretary General and Treasurer elections {#ga-elections-g3}
 The President, the Secretary General and the Treasurer shall be elected by simple majority vote.
 In the event none of the candidates to each of these positions receives more than 50% of the votes, there will  be additional rounds of voting until the required majority is achieved.